5 Easy Steps to Mastering Those Um’s and Ah’s

-- Try stringing several sentences together the same way and with the same intention.
-It will likely sound a bit robotic at first as you get the hang of it, but will gradually feel more fluent and natural.
+- Try stringing several sentences together in the same way and with the same intention.
+It will likely sound a bit robotic at first as you get the hang of it but will gradually feel more fluent and natural.

-- If you are preparing a speech, personally I don’t recommend memorizing it word for word.
-Rather think of delivering your message in deliberate “packets of genuine meaning”, just like you have been practicing #1-3 above.
-“I was on my way to the train station when the strangest thing happened.” (stop) “There, right in front of me was a …” (stop) “Little did I know that in that moment …” (stop)
+- If you are preparing a speech, I don’t recommend memorizing it word for word.
+Instead, think of delivering your message in deliberate “packets of genuine meaning,” just as you have practiced #1-3 above.
+“I was on my way to the train station when the strangest thing happened.” (stop) “There, right in front of me was a …” (stop) “Little did I know that at that moment …” (stop)

 - Don’t worry if this seems awkward at first.
 It’s just like learning to play an instrument.
-The more you practice, the more fluid and natural it becomes.
+The more you practice, the more fluent and natural it becomes.

 Practicing this way will help you deliver your messages in both work and social settings more smoothly and with easy confidence.